tensorpack/tensorpack/docs/tutorial/dataflow.md

 df = AugmentImageComponent(df, [imgaug.Resize((225, 225))])
 # group data into batches of size 128
 df = BatchData(df, 128)
-# start 3 processes to run the dataflow in parallel, and transfer data with ZeroMQ
+# start 3 processes to run the dataflow in parallel, and communicate with ZeroMQ
 df = PrefetchDataZMQ(df, 3)
 ````
 A more complicated example is the [ResNet training script](../examples/ResNet/imagenet-resnet.py)